Philipp Melanchthon

-Philip Melanchthon (Note: /məˈlæŋkθən/ mə-LANK-thən; /de/; Philippus Melanchthon.) (born Philipp Schwartzerdt; (Note: /de/.)
+Philipp Melanchthon (Note: /məˈlæŋkθən/ mə-LANK-thən; /de/; Philippus Melanchthon.) (born Philipp Schwartzerdt; (Note: /de/.)
 16 February 1497 – 19 April 1560) was a German Lutheran reformer, collaborator with Martin Luther, the first systematic theologian of the Protestant Reformation, an intellectual leader of the Lutheran Reformation, and influential designer of educational systems.

-He stands next to Luther and John Calvin as a reformer, theologian, and shaper of Protestantism.
+Along with Luther and John Calvin, he played a major role in shaping Protestantism.

 Early life and education

 He was born Philipp Schwartzerdt on 16 February 1497 at Bretten, where his father Georg Schwarzerdt (1459–1508) was armorer to Philip, Count Palatine of the Rhine.
 His mother was Barbara Reuter (1476/77-1529).
 Bretten was burned in 1689 by French troops during the War of the Palatinate Succession.
 The town's Melanchthonhaus was built on the site of his place of birth in 1897.

 In 1507 he was sent to the Latin school at Pforzheim, where the rector, Georg Simler of Wimpfen, introduced him to the Latin and Greek poets and to Aristotle.
 He was influenced by his great-uncle Johann Reuchlin, a Renaissance humanist, who suggested Philipp follow a custom common among humanists of the time and change his surname from "Schwartzerdt" (literally 'black earth'), into the Greek equivalent "Melanchthon" (Μελάγχθων).

 Philipp was 11 years old in 1508 when both his grandfather (d.
 17 October) and father (d.
 27 October) died within eleven days of each other.
 He and a brother were brought to Pforzheim to live with his maternal grandmother, Elizabeth Reuter, sister of Reuchlin.

 The next year he entered the University of Heidelberg, where he studied philosophy, rhetoric, astronomy, and astrology, and became known as a scholar of Greek thought.
 In 1509, Melanchthon received his B.A. at the University of Heidelberg, and in 1512, his M.A. at Tübingen, where he would teach after obtaining his degrees.
 In 1518, he was called to Wittenberg at the request of his uncle to teach Greek.
 While there, he was also taught the technical aspects of astrology by Johannes Stöffler.

 After gaining a master's degree in 1512, he began to study theology at Tübingen.
 Under the influence of Reuchlin, Erasmus, and others, he became convinced that true Christianity was something different from the scholastic theology taught at the university.
 In 1519, he received a B.D. and quickly began collaborating with Martin Luther on a translation of the Bible.

 His first publications included a number of poems in a collection edited by Jakob Wimpfeling (c.
 1511), the preface to Reuchlin's Epistolae clarorum virorum (1514), an edition of Terence (1516), and a book of Greek grammar (1518).